Jbudnick/Bigfoot_Sightings_Case_Study_Public/README.md

 # ML algorithms for analysis
 Algorithm chosen: Non-Neagative Matrix Factorization (NMF)<br><br>
-Why: We chose NMF because it allows us to easily interpret the impact each word has in creating the infered topics.
+We chose NMF because it allows us to easily interpret the impact each word has in creating the infered topics.
 It also allows us to easily assign a topic to each document based on how heavily that document loads onto a given topic.
 Furthermore, we were not concerened with our latent topics being orthoganal, so the increase in interpretability of the weights outweighed being able to interpret the amount of variance each topic explained.

 # Tuning and evaluating model